ITMK/AI_Literacy/README.md

 ## The Curriculum

 ### 1. Vector embeddings – Representing linguistic data (and other modalities) as numbers
+In this [Colab notebook on vector embeddings](https://colab.research.google.com/drive/1-R3ftZceMORC-fv9J6mecjrg-efLELz6?usp=sharing), we cover the following topics:
    1.1 Word embeddings

    1.2 Sentence embeddings